GSA/digitalgov.gov/content/services/service_challengegov.md

 url: /services/challenge-gov/

 # What is the name of the product or service?
-title: 'Challenge.gov'
+title: "Challenge.gov"

 # Keep it short — should be no longer than 10 words.
-summary: 'An open innovation hub for challenge and prize competitions.'
+summary: "Provides resources and collaborative opportunities to facilitate the use of prize competitions in government."

 # What is the URL for this product or service?
 # Note: We'll add a ?dg to the end of the URL in the code for tracking purposes